Buddy's Song (novel): Plot

-When Terry was released on parole after just over a year Des King who waited outside gave them a lift home then they went to the pub to celebrate where Des gave Terry the envelope of cash.
+When Terry was released on parole after just over a year, Des King who waited outside gave them a lift home then they went to the pub to celebrate where Des gave Terry the envelope of cash.
 Buddy and Terry went on a shopping spree with the money where Terry got an electric guitar with an amplifier for Buddy, a camcorder with a video recorder for himself and a coat for Carol.
 On the way home told Buddy that there was £5,000 in the envelope and the rest was going into savings.
-Terry tried searching for jobs but was unsuccessful with his criminal record then his probation officer found him a job at an all night petrol station.
+Terry tried searching for jobs but was unsuccessful with his criminal record then his probation officer found him a job at an all-night petrol station.
 Buddy went there to visit him and that was where Terry got the idea of placing an advertisement in the local newspaper offering to film weddings and parties in which Buddy helped him.
 Terry placed an ad four music papers and the noticeboard in the music shop for musicians to play with Buddy but there were no replies.
-Terry heard from an old friend called Dougie about a group he knew called the Hi-Tone Four so he arranged to have Buddy play with them for experience.
-Buddy practised with the middle aged band in the shed at Des King's breakers yard then performed at weddings with them.
+Terry heard from an old friend called Dougie about a group he knew called the Hi-Tone Four, so he arranged to have Buddy play with them for experience.
+Buddy practiced with the middle-aged band in the shed at Des King's breakers yard then performed at weddings with them.
 Terry left his job at the petrol station without notice and started working at the breakers yard.
 Buddy's parents went with him to dinner with Carol's friend Joyce and came home having a big row.
 Terry left when Carol said she did not need him.
 Terry moved into the caravan at the breakers yard and Buddy came to visit him.
-This was when Buddy came up with the idea for the song Torn in Half.
+This was when Buddy came up with the idea for the song "Torn in Half".